ginstrom/paladin-novel/cline_docs/characters.md

 *   **Current Status/Location:** With Gond, Sim, Alia, Dax, and Lira, heading into the hills north of Darach (End of Chapter 5).

 ## Sim
 *   **Bio/Description:** A priest of Alyani, the goddess of peace, light, justice, and redemption.
-Gentle, serene, and possesses a quiet but steadfast faith, often offering comfort and courage through prayer.
-Surprisingly practical, with knowledge of herbs and survival.
-A pacifist by nature, but supports necessary actions for freedom and safety.
+Gentle, serene, and demonstrates his faith through consistent compassionate actions rather than words.
+Never proselytizes or initiates religious discussions.
+Surprisingly practical, with extensive knowledge of herbs, survival, and healing.
+A pacifist by nature who responds to questions about his faith with nature-based metaphors and deflective humility.
+His devotion is shown through small, unexplained rituals and his unwavering commitment to helping others.
 *   **First Appearance:** Chapter 2
 *   **Key Actions/Events:**
     *   Chained with Pell on the slave ship, offers prayers (Ch 2).
     *   Efficiently unlocks chains during the escape (Ch 2).
     *   Escapes with Gond and Pell (Ch 2).
-    *   Meets Maera and discusses his faith (Ch 3).
+    *   Meets Maera, demonstrates practical knowledge without religious exposition (Ch 3).
     *   Identifies edible plants and useful resources (Ch 3).
     *   Participates in the ambush of slavers, frees Alia and Dax, and calms the frightened horses (Ch 4).
     *   Stays at the way-station with Pell, Alia, and Dax (Ch 4).